yayomithakshila/hotel-booking-system/documentation/fully_explained_documentation.md

 ### Project Description
 A comprehensive hotel booking system built with Flask, featuring room management, booking handling, user reviews, and an integrated chatbot.
 The system serves both administrators and guests through a user-friendly interface.

+**Key Implementation Details:**
+- Built using a modular architecture for easy maintenance and scalability
+- Implements MVC (Model-View-Controller) pattern for clean code organization
+- Uses Flask blueprints to organize routes and functionality
+- Incorporates responsive design principles for mobile compatibility

 ### Technology Stack
 - Backend: Python 3.8+, Flask Framework
 - Database: SQLite with Flask-SQLAlchemy